bugcrowd/adama/README.md

 If a command fails while rolling back within the invoker, the invoker will raise `Adama::Errors::InvokerRollbackError`.

-The base error type `Adama::Errors::Adama` is designed to be initialized with three optional non-positional keyword args `error`, `command`, `invoker`.
-The error is the original exception that was rescued in the command or invoker, the command is the command that failed, and if the command or rollback failed in an invoker, the invoker field is set to the instance of the failed invoker.
+The base error type `Adama::Errors::Adama` is designed to be initialized with three optional keyword args:

+`error` - the original exception that was rescued in the command or invoker.
+`command` - the failed command instance.
+`invoker` - the failed invoker instance, set if the command or rollback failed in an invoker.

 ```ruby
 module Adama